The 7 Habits of Highly Effective Teens Get in the

 Be so busy with life that you never take time to renew or improve yourself.
 Never study.
 Don’t learn anything new.
 Avoid exercise like the plague.
 And, for heaven’s sake, stay away from good books, nature, or anything else that may inspire you.

 Habits are things we do repeatedly.
-But most of the time we’re hardly aware that we even have them.
+But most of the time we are hardly aware that we have them.
 They’re on autopilot.

 Some habits are good, such as:

 • Planning ahead